7 Best Shoulder Braces of 2026

 Cons

-6. Velpeau Arm Sling Shoulder Immobilizer — Runner-Up for Clinical Immobilization
+6. VISKONDA Arm Sling Shoulder Immobilizer — Runner-Up for Clinical Immobilization

-The critical clinical constraint is that the Velpeau is a neutral-position sling — it holds the arm at the body’s side, not at an abducted angle.
-For clavicle fractures, humeral fractures, non-surgical AC joint sprains, shoulder dislocations (post-reduction), and ER discharge immobilization, this is exactly the correct positioning.
-For rotator cuff repair or shoulder reconstruction that requires arm abduction during healing, the Velpeau is the wrong device, and the Vive Abduction Sling reviewed above is the appropriate choice.
+The critical clinical constraint is identical to any quality neutral-position sling: the VISKONDA holds the arm at the body’s side, not at an abducted angle.
+For clavicle fractures, humeral fractures, non-surgical AC joint sprains, shoulder dislocations (post-reduction), and ER discharge immobilization, this neutral position is exactly correct.
+For rotator cuff repair or shoulder reconstruction that requires arm abduction during healing, it is the wrong device, and the Vive Abduction Sling reviewed above is the appropriate choice.
+One sizing note worth heeding: the VISKONDA runs large, so size down one size — particularly if a bulky cast or splint will sit inside the sling.

 Pros